 - Who is in your personal and professional network?

 - Who has had the most impact on your life?

 Take advantage of the experience and insight that your mentor has to offer.

 When does the mentoring relationship end?

-Additionally, it is also important for both mentors and mentees to consider whether the mentoring partnership may have served its useful purpose or is no longer needed.
+It is also essential for both mentors and mentees to consider whether the mentoring experience has served its useful purpose or is no longer needed.
 It is better to end the mentorship on amicable terms than to struggle with a partnership without a firm foundation.
 However, do consider staying in contact to provide your mentor periodic updates.
-It’s always good to keep the mentoring door open; you never know when a situation will come up where you can use some good advice.
-If you do decide to end the mentoring relationship, act on it quickly; don ‘t drag your interactions out if you don’t plan on investing in the relationship and taking it seriously.
-Make sure you start the separation conversation by thanking your mentor for all or his or her time and effort.
+It is always good to keep the mentoring door open; you never know when a situation will come up where you can use some good advice.
+If you decide to end the mentoring relationship, act on it quickly.
+Take it seriously and do not drag your interactions out.
+Make sure you start the separation conversation by thanking your mentor for all of their time and effort.
 Detail what you’ve learned in the course of the relationship and how those skills will help your career in the future.
 You and your mentor’s paths may cross at some point in the future so always keep it positive.
 This way, you are able to leave open the possibility of collaborations at a later point in time.